Robouch0/workshop_p5/README.md

 I guess you need to search on the internet the different ways of writing a variable in JS :p

-When you are done searching, try to create a variable to gradually change things on your image, for example the color of the circle, or his position !
+When you are done searching, try to create a variable to gradually change things on your image, such as the color of the circle, or his position !

 # Exercice 02 - Mouse Events

 Ok it's cool we have circles, colors and all, but none of this is interactive, it's time to change that !

-The exercice is simple, i want you to code a button and a slider, to add interaction with the background.
+The exercice is simple : I want you to code a button and a slider, to add interaction with the background.

 For example your button could turn off the light and put all the display color to black, while your slider could change the background color progressivly.

-In order to do this your gonna have to learn how to check if a point is in a circle, how to get datas about your mouse position and if it's clicked, etcc...
+In order to do this your gonna have to learn how to check if a point is in a circle, how to get datas about your mouse position and if it's clicked, etc.

 <details>
   <summary> HINT 💡 </summary>